villesci/quantmarineecolab.github.io/join/index.md

 ## Postdoctoral fellows

-I am looking for postdoctoral fellows to work on questions related to fisheries and disturbances, mathematical modeling of disturbances and socio-environmental systems, improving population monitoring and data collection, sustainable seafood, or synthesizing across socio-environmental fisheries.
+Conditional on funding, I will likely soon be looking for postdoctoral fellows to work on questions related to fisheries and disturbances, mathematical modeling of disturbances and socio-environmental systems, improving population monitoring and data collection, sustainable seafood, or synthesizing across socio-environmental fisheries.
 My background is in quantitative ecology with an emphasis on marine systems.
 However, my interests are broad and I am happy to discuss other project ideas further.
 I am also open to collaboratively working on proposals to help fund independent postdoctoral fellow positions through several different programs.

 - [Gund postdoctoral fellow program (based at the University of Vermont)](http://go.uvm.edu/nia9k) - due Nov 11th
 - [NSF Ocean Sciences postdoctoral fellow program (based anywhere)](https://www.nsf.gov/pubs/2021/nsf21538/nsf21538.htm) - Due Mar 3rd